gilleshenrard/ITLg_POO/README.md

 - slot selection classes constructors have been simplified
 - Title banner has been redesigned
 - The Menu button now leads to the Menu State
+- The game loop now starts with the Menu State

 ---
 ### 5. Known issues